Defective Product Lawyers – Dangerous Products

 Personal Injuries from Dangerous or Defective Products

-The attorneys at Jackson O'Keefe, LLP, represent men and women throughout Connecticut who have been injured due to dangerous and defective products.
-Contact the firm for a free, confidential consultation to discuss your potential claim.
+The attorneys at Jackson O’Keefe, LLP, represent individuals throughout Connecticut who have been injured due to dangerous and defective products.
+Receive a free, confidential consultation from Jackson O’Keefe, LLP, to discuss your potential claim.

-The products that cause injuries are diverse.
-The injuries can happen at work, at the hospital or doctor's office or at home.
-The products can be owned by you or others.
-From table saws without guards or that are defectively designed, to prescription medical devices or medications, the products run the gamut.
+The products that cause injuries are diverse and may be owned by you or others.
+Product injuries can happen at work, at the hospital or doctor’s office or at home.
+These products can range from, a table saw without guards or that is defectively designed, to a prescription medical device or possibly medication.
 Unlike other types of personal injury claims, there is no bar to recovery even if your negligence is greater than 50% in causing the accident.

-When someone is injured while using a product that was manufactured or marketed in a defective or dangerous way, he or she may be able to recover the resulting damages from the responsible party in a products liability-based personal injury suit.
-Products liability law is based on the responsibility of a manufacturer or other provider of goods to compensate users of the goods for injuries caused by defective or dangerous products that it placed into the stream of commerce.
-The basic idea underlying products liability law is that the companies providing the products are usually in the best position to prevent defective products from entering the marketplace, so if they fail to do so, they should be held accountable.
-An experienced and knowledgeable personal injury lawyer at Jackson O'Keefe in Hartford, Connecticut, can advise injured persons on whether they may have a claim against a product manufacturer or seller and can help them recover the damages to which they are legally entitled.
+When someone is injured while using a product that was manufactured or marketed in a defective or dangerous way, he or she may be able to recover the resulting damages.
+Products liability law is based on the responsibility of a manufacturer or other provider of goods to compensate users of the goods for injuries.
+This law is useful when a defective or dangerous product has been placed into the stream of commerce.
+The basic idea underlying products liability law is that the companies providing these products are usually in the best position to prevent defective products from entering the marketplace.
+But if they fail to do so, they should be held accountable.
+An experienced personal injury lawyer at Jackson O’Keefe in Connecticut can advise injured persons on whether they may have a claim against a product manufacturer or seller and can help them recover the damages to which they are legally entitled.

 The Plaintiff’s Burden in a Dangerous or Defective Product Personal Injury Case

-The personal injury plaintiff still has a challenge although products liability law has evolved over the years.
+There is still a challenge with product liability law.
 At one time “caveat emptor” (let the buyer beware) was the standard to which manufacturers were held.
 Today “strict liability” is imposed in appropriate cases.
-Under this standard manufacturers are responsible for injuries caused by their defective or unreasonably dangerous products even if they were not negligent.
-In a products liability action, the injured person, or plaintiff, must prove, for instance, that there was a design or manufacturing defect in the product or that the manufacturer did not adequately warn consumers about the product’s possible dangers.
-In addition, he or she must establish, through relevant and credible evidence, that the product caused the injuries and that he or she was using the product in the way it was intended to be used or even that the manufacturer should have anticipated that the product would be “misused” in the way that it was.
+Under this standard, manufacturers are responsible for injuries caused by their defective or unreasonably dangerous products even if they were not negligent.
+For instance, in a products liability action, the plaintiff or injured person must prove that there was a design or manufacturing defect in the product.
+Or that the manufacturer did not adequately warn consumers about the product’s possible dangers.
+In addition, the individual must establish, through relevant and credible evidence, that the product caused the injuries and that he or she was using the product in the way it was intended to be used or even that the manufacturer should have anticipated that the product would be “misused” in the way that it was.

 Proving causation in a products liability case can be tricky.
 The plaintiff must establish that the product was defective when it left the hands of the defendant manufacturer, distributor, or seller, and that the defect was the cause of the accident that led to the plaintiff’s injuries.
-If the injuries could have arisen from several potential causes, the plaintiff usually must establish that the product defect had a substantial role in bringing about the injuries.
+The plaintiff usually must establish that the product defect causes had a substantial role in bringing about the injuries.